Mafia II: Alternative editions

 Mafia II: Collector's Edition is a steelbook which includes 9 items: Made Man Pack (two classic luxury automobiles and two "made man" suits, including a vintage tuxedo), Art Book (photo album-style about the design process of the game), CD of the Orchestral Soundtrack (recorded by the Prague FILMHarmonic Orchestra), and a Map of Empire Bay.
 Mafia II: Digital Deluxe Edition is effectively the same as the physical edition, inclusive of the Made Man Pack, as well as digitalized versions of the soundtrack, art book and map.

 Mafia II: Special Extended Edition is a compilation package published by 1C Company for the Russian market.
 It includes the base game, the three DLC packs (The Betrayal of Jimmy, Jimmy's Vendetta and Joe's Adventures), and four style packs (Vegas Pack, Renegade Pack, Greaser Pack, and War Hero Pack).
 It was released on 3 December 2010 for Windows.
 The same package was released on 1 December 2011 for Western markets as Mafia II: Director's Cut on Windows, OS X and their respective budget labels on consoles.
 In July 2015, this full edition of the game became unavailable on Steam in Western countries.
-However, The Made Man Pack, previously only available in the Collector's Edition, is now available as DLC on Xbox Live.
+However, The Made Man Pack, previously only available in the Collector's Edition, later became available as purchasable standalone DLC on Xbox Live.